So much of this life is about choices. Choosing to love, to forgive, to be patient, to be kind, to be happy, and the list goes on and on!

 I tell you all of this, to give you some background before explaining some things that I have taken away from a book I've been reading.

-When I agreed to review a new book called Love is a Choice by Lynn G. Robbins, published by Deseret Book, I was expecting a good book that would put things in perspective and give me ideas for how to strengthen my family.
+Love is a Choice by Lynn G. Robbins, published by Deseret Book, I was expecting a good book that would put things in perspective and give me ideas for how to strengthen my family.
 That's exactly what I got, but I also got a lot of encouragement for dealing with this stage in my life where I am finding it a challenge not to be dragged down by circumstances that are not what I expected or hoped for.

 There is a chapter in the book called, "Choosing Happily Ever After" that talks about the power of choice.
 It uses an example of three brothers who face the same situation in life.
 Two of the brothers are constantly complaining about their less than desirable circumstances.
 They are so cynical and pessimistic that their misery becomes a self-fulfilling prophecy.
 In contrast, the other brother chooses to recognize the blessings in the same circumstances.
 (If you've read the Book of Mormon, you'll recognize the brothers in this story as Laman, Lemuel, and Nephi).

 I have heard a lot of people say that happiness is a choice.
 It's one of those clichés that is completely accurate.
 We cannot avoid challenges and pain in life.
 We just can't.
 But we CAN choose how we will handle them.
 There was a quote in the book that said something about how there is no circumstance in life that cannot be made worse by complaining/whining about it.
 I think I used to have this idea that patience meant that you could wait for something, or keep at something even when it was hard.
-I didn't think much about how you waited or continued, as long as you did it.
-But it's right there in the definition:
+I didn't think much about

-"Patience: the quality of being patient, as the bearing of provocation, annoyance, misfortune, or pain, without complaint, loss of temper, irritation, or the like.
+"Patience: the quality of being patient, as the bearing of provocation, annoyance, misfortune, or pain, without complaint, loss of temper, irritation, or the like."

 These little things make a lot of sense, and I'm sure they're not new ideas to me or to you, but sometimes just hearing them at the right time, or thinking of them from a slightly different angle can make for an epiphany.